thefrontside/microstates/README.md

 app.state.shop.products[0].id === 1 //> true
 ```

-What I tried to show here is that the object that's created from state property is the same structure as the microstate itself.
-According to the structure, each instance is populated by it's corresponding value from the value object.
+This illustrates that the object that's created from the state property is the same structure as the Microstate itself.
+According to its structure, each instance is populated by it's corresponding value from the value object.

 ## All getters are cached

-A microstate is a pure function of type and value, which means that for any type and value you can only ever have one state.
-We can rely on this to cache all of the computations that are derived off this state.
+A Microstate is a pure function of type and value, which means that for any type and value you can only ever have one state.
+We can rely on this to cache all of the computations that are derived off of this state.

-Let's say you have some state were you need to perform a heavy computation,
+Let's say you have some state were you need to perform a heavy computation:

 ```js
 class Table {